 Surfshark hasn’t been around as long as the other providers on this list, but it is quickly becoming a provider to contend with.
-In addition to comprehensive VPN service, the provider also offers low-priced subscription that will be attractive to budget-minded users.
+In addition to comprehensive VPN service, the provider also offers low-priced subscription options that will be attractive to budget-minded users.

 Your privacy is also well-protected thanks to the provider’s no-server-logs rule and their acceptance of Bitcoin.

-Surfshark’s connection speeds fall smack dab in the middle of the rankings on this list, and they provide more than enough speed for just about any online activity you might enjoy.
+Surfshark’s connection speeds are the fastest of all of the VPN providers on this list, and they provide more than enough speed for just about any online activity you might enjoy.

-Apps include offerings for the Linux, iOS, Android, Windows, macOS and Fire TV device platforms.
+Apps include offerings for the Linux, iOS, Android, Windows, macOS (with native M1 support), and Fire TV device platforms.
 Firefox and Chrome browser extensions are also available.
 The provider can be used with multiple types of routers.
 Surfshark offers an unlimited simultaneous connections allowance.

 Surfshark customer support is available 24/7 thanks to a searchable support library, a support contact form, and an around-the-clock live chat option.